czietz/linpack-atari/README.md

 This is the [famous LINPACK benchmark](https://en.wikipedia.org/wiki/LINPACK_benchmarks) to measure the floating-point performance of Atari machines running TOS (or MiNT).
 It requires at least a 68020 CPU and a FPU.
 It solves a linear equation system and is used to evaluate the performance of computers and super-computers since 1979.

-The source code was taken verbatim from this C version of the Benchmark: http://www.netlib.org/benchmark/linpackc.new.
-(The original benchmark was written in FORTRAN.)
+The source code for `linpack.tos` was taken verbatim from this C version of the Benchmark: http://www.netlib.org/benchmark/linpackc.new.

+The original benchmark (written in FORTRAN) is also included as `linpackd.tos`.
+The source code was taken from here: http://www.netlib.org/benchmark/linpackd.
+This was compiled with [GNU Fortran 8.3.0](http://tho-otto.de/crossmint.php).

 ## Results

 Note that to some degree the results depend on the compiler that is used and on its options.
-All subsequent results were obtained with the binary (`linpack.tos`) in this repository, with double precision and using the default array size (200) when prompted.
+All subsequent results were obtained with the binary of the *C version* of the benchmark (`linpack.tos`) in this repository, with double precision and using the default array size (200) when prompted.

 System | Result in kFLOPS | Remarks
 --- | ---: | ---